GuilleGriffa/rag-service/README.md

 ### 2. API endpoints:

-- `POST/ask`: This endpoint allows users to upload a document and ask a question.
-The document is processed, and an answer is generated based on the content of the most relevant chunk.
+- `POST/ask`: This endpoint enables users to ask a question.
+The answer is derived from the most relevant chunk of the pre-processed document.

 **Request Parameters:**

 - user_name: (string) The name of the user.
 - question: (string) The question the user wants to ask.
-- file: (file) The document to be uploaded (in DOCX format).

 **Response:**